Neihouse/rekordbox-compatible-sorter/README.md

-# Local DJ Music Library Management System
+# Rekordbox-Compatible Sorter

-This project provides a lightweight, executable script for DJs to automatically organize and manage their music libraries on their laptops, ensuring compatibility with DJ equipment.
+This project provides a Python script for DJs to automatically organize and manage their music libraries, ensuring compatibility with Rekordbox DJ software and equipment.

 ## Features

 - Sort music files by compatibility based on user-defined criteria (e.g., file formats and sample rates).
 - Organize music files into user-defined folders based on genre, BPM, or key.
-- Run the entire system locally without the need for complex setups or external dependencies.
+- Run the entire system locally on a laptop without the need for complex setups or external dependencies.
 - Use Python 3.x and `pydub` for audio file processing.
 - Command-line interface for easy use.
 - Basic logging of operations.
 - Basic error handling for common file-related issues.

-## Usage
+## Getting Started

+### Prerequisites

-1. Ensure you have Python 3.x installed on your laptop.
+- Python 3.x
+- `pydub` library

+### Installation

+1. Clone the repository to your local machine.
-2. Install the `pydub` library using `pip install pydub`.
+2. Install the `pydub` library using `pip install pydub` if not already installed.

+### Usage

+1. Navigate to the cloned repository directory.
-3. Run the script via the command line with `python3 main.py`.
+2. Run the script with `python3 main.py`.
-4. Follow the prompts to input compatibility criteria and destination folder for sorted files.
+3. Follow the prompts to input compatibility criteria and destination folder for sorted files.

 ## Contributing